 When it comes to other criminal sectors, anti–money laundering (AML) norms are among the strongest.
-In the 1980s, the developed world began to forge international AML instruments, which resulted in the FATF's forty recommendations for domestic AML regimes.
+In the 1980s, the developed world began to forge international AML instruments, which resulted in the Financial Action Task Force's (FATF) forty recommendations for domestic AML regimes.
 The FATF also identified certain "noncooperating jurisdictions" that could be subject to international naming and shaming.
 September 11 inspired additional recommendations to combat terrorist financing, and FATF norms have since become the global yardstick for counter–terrorist financing efforts.
 The need to "follow the money" to root out nonstate actors has become firmly embedded in international normative frameworks.

 Global norms against human trafficking and illicit weapons smuggling have also developed significantly in the past decade as nations accede to the relevant protocols to UNTOC: the Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children; the Protocol Against the Smuggling of Migrants by Land, Sea, and Air, and the Protocol Against the Illicit Manufacturing of and Trafficking in Firearms, their Parts and Components and Ammunition.
 Much remains to be done, however.
 Labor trafficking and the dangers of migrant smuggling receive far too little attention in comparison with sexual trafficking.
 In terms of weapons smuggling, recognition of its contribution to armed conflict, particularly in Africa and Latin America, is growing, but the world still lacks a strong, enforceable treaty that governs illicit trafficking in small arms and light weapons.